ahpaleus/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 To create a new query pack, run `codeql pack init <scope>/<name>`.
 (Here, _scope_ is the name of the GitHub account or GitHub organization that the queries will be published to, and _name_ is some name which identifies the query pack within this namespace.)
-This will create a new directory _name_ in the current directory with a minimal `qlpack.yml` file:
+This will will create a new directory _name_ in the current directory with a minimal `qlpack.yml` file:

 ```yaml